pranavraj575/config_networks/README.md

 Computes a dictionary of k tensors independently, may merge at end of computation.

-* `branches`: required parameter, DICTIONARY of k lists of layer dictionaries.
+* `branches`: required parameter, DICTIONARY of key -> lists of layer dictionaries.
   Each list can also be `None` to do no computation
 * `combination`: optional parameter with default `"combination": "dict"`.
   Determines how to combine the results of branches.